o365hq/o365hq.com/content/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 further protect those groups is invaluable.

-Microsoft security research is seeing a significant spike in cryptocurrency mining -- or cryptojacking -- where bad actors gain access to corporate resources to support mining operations.
-The problem with cryptojacking is that, unlike other threats like phishing, it doesn't rely on the victim to install a program that secretly mines cryptocurrency.
-In-browser cryptojacking, for example, skips that step altogether, using JavaScript on a compromised web page to get the browser to mine for cryptocurrencies.
-Hackers have used cryptocurrency mining as a decoy to launch more dangerous cyberattacks, and damage can also be done to the machine/device that's been "cryptojacked."
-And of course, cryptojacking takes resources away from systems critical to the business.
+Microsoft security research is seeing a significant spike in crypto currency mining -- or crypto jacking -- where bad actors gain access to corporate resources to support mining operations.
+The problem with crypto jacking is that, unlike other threats like phishing, it doesn't rely on the victim to install a program that secretly mines crypto currency.
+In-browser crypto jacking, for example, skips that step altogether, using JavaScript on a compromised web page to get the browser to mine for crypto currencies.
+Hackers have used crypto currency mining as a decoy to launch more dangerous cyberattacks, and damage can also be done to the machine/device that's been "crypto jacked."
+And of course, crypto jacking takes resources away from systems critical to the business.
 To further protect the company, you can use security capabilities built into Windows 10 Enterprise and Defender to prevent employees from installing malicious and unauthorized apps.
 Microsoft